 Is there a process by which my student may appeal a damage charge?

-You student must appeal any charges within thirty days of the date of the bill.
+Charges must be appealed within thirty days of the date of the bill.
 Bills received during the summer must be appealed before the end of the first full week of classes.
-If your student chooses to appeal a charge please have him/her do the following:
+In the event the resident wishes to contest charges for damages or loss, the following procedure is prescribed:

-- Appeals which continue to be unresolved will be heard by the Appeals Board consisting of three representatives from the Residence Hall Association (RHA).
+(3) Appeals will be heard by the Appeals Board consisting of three representatives from the Residence Hall Association (RHA).
 The decision of the Appeals Board is final.

-If your student has additional questions please e-mail Residence Life at [[living]].
+If you have any additional questions please e-mail the Office of Residence Life email@example.com.

 My student is leaving the residence halls during the semester.
 How will my student’s bill be adjusted?